swaters86/swaters86.github.io/source/_posts/New-Blog.md

 - I'm not sure if they are right for big sites, especially those that need to have a user base or a community.
 You might be better off sticking with Wordpress or another database-driven CMS for those types of websites.

-- ALthought they are still popular, some static site generators like Hexo don't have  large community; so it's hard to find the right answers to problems sometimes.
+- Although they are still popular, some static site generators like Hexo don't have  large community; so it's hard to find the right answers to problems sometimes.

 If you have any questions about static site generators or if you think I missed a key point about them then please free to [let me know!](mailto:swaters86@gmail.com "Email Steven Waters")